liferay/liferay-docs/devGuide/en/chapters/15-opensocial.markdown

 You can facilitate the social interactions on your sites and increase your portal content's popularity across your social network by leveraging the power of OpenSocial gadgets.

 <!--
-Now, we'll demonstrate how usefulness of Liferay's social API.
+Now, we'll demonstrate the usefulness of Liferay's social API.

 ## Implementing gadgets in Liferay's social API